Michal Faško

-Michal Faško (born 24 August 1994) is a Slovak professional footballer who plays for Slovak top division Dukla Banská Bystrica.
+Michal Faško (born 24 August 1994) is a Slovak professional footballer who plays for Slovak top division MŠK Žilina.
+Previously he played for Dukla Banská Bystrica.

 Career

-Dukla Banská Bystrica

 Faško made his debut for Dukla Banská Bystrica as a 16-year-old, against Spartak Trnava, on 14 May 2011.
 He replaced Jakub Považanec in the 89th minute.
 Dukla won the game, at Štadión Antona Malatinského, 0-2.

+On 21 June 2017, he joined Swiss club Grasshoppers on a four-year contract.

+In June 2018, Faško joined Eintracht Braunschweig on a season-long loan.
+He returned to his parent club in January 2019.
+On 10 January 2019, he joined MFK Karviná on loan for the rest of the season.

+In July 2022, he returned to Dukla Banská Bystrica.

+On 20 June 2023, Faško joined new Slovak First Football League club FC Košice on a two-year contract.

 Personal life

 His younger brother Šimon is also footballer, currently playing for FK Železiarne Podbrezová.